 6. Self-reflection

 Spend time reflecting on your actions, decisions, and emotions.
-Understanding why certain challenges arise or recognizing patterns in behavior can offer insights into areas that need strengthening.
+Understanding why certain challenges arise or recognizing patterns in behavior can improve Executive Function by offering insights into areas that need strengthening.
 Self-assessment nurtures insight toward where we are versus where we want to be and guides what actions we choose to bridge the gap.
 This sets the stage for effective goal setting.
 It often feels easier to quickly move on after a disappointment but taking a pause and debriefing can be the difference between making better choices and repeating the same mistakes in an endless loop.

 7. Set clear goals